Fall 2018 | Reactive Space and Media Architecture

-In Collaboration with: Miranda Luong, Hanyuan Zhang, Selena Zhen
+In Collaboration with: Hanyuan Zhang, Selena Zhen, and Miranda Luong

 Our installation's physical housing is located between the terminal's two main trusses.
 It consists of rows of thin individual housing for every strand of our addressable LEDs.
 While their lengths remain consistent, the change in their heights, among and throughout each house, accumulate to an abstract, representative display of the three river's topography.